wxleong/tpm2-cmd-ref/README.md

 ### tpm2_policyauthorize

 Allows for mutable policies by tethering to a signing authority.
+In this approach, authority can add new policy but unable to revoke old policy.

 ```
 # create a signing authority